Ocean's Twelve: Soundtrack

 The original soundtrack to Ocean's Twelve was released by Warner Bros.
 Records on December 7, 2004.
 David Holmes returned to compose the music for the film and won a BMI award.

 Holmes' songs "Amsterdam" and "I Love Art...Really!" were released as singles and do not appear on the commercial soundtrack LP.
 "The Real Story" is different in the film, which uses "Rito a Los Angeles" by Peppino de Luca, featuring part of the main riff of "In-A-Gadda-Da-Vida".
 The album also lacks "Thé à la Menthe" performed by La Caution, used during the Night Fox "laser-dance" sequence, "Margaret" by Giuseppe De Luca, which plays as the group are escorted from the police station, and "El Capitalismo Foraneo" by Gotan Project, which plays as Lahiri cracks Matsui.

-"Ascension to Virginity" was taken from the soundtrack of 1968 movie Candy, where it likewise appeared in the epilogue.
+"Ascension to Virginity" was taken from the soundtrack of the 1968 movie Candy, where it likewise appeared in the epilogue.